How to Make Digestive Bitters

 Mason Jar / You’ll need a 12 oz mason jar.

 Tulid Lids or Wax Paper / If the jar leaks, I swear by these leakproof lids (for a wide mouth jar get these instead).
-You can also use wax paper with the metal mason jar lid: simply remove the lid and place a square piece of wax paper over the mouth of the jar before twisting the lid back on.
+You can also use wax paper with the metal mason jar lid to prevent it from leaking: simply remove the lid and place a square piece of wax paper over the mouth of the jar before twisting the lid back on.

 Cheesecloth or a Nut Milk Bag / Used for straining the herbs.
 I like this one.